top of page

 Human suffering comes in so, so many forms.
 Physical, mental, emotional and spiritual suffering is all too common among mankind.
 The Savior and Lord, Jesus Christ, was not immune to suffering while on earth some 2000 years ago.
 As a man, He too suffered; physically, mentally, emotionally and spiritually while walking on His creation living among those whom He created.
 Yes.

-The Lord suffered intensely, like none other before and like non other after.
+The Lord suffered intensely throughout His life, like none other before and like non other after.

 HE SUFFERED FOR YOU, AND FOR ME, SO THAT WE WOULD NOT HAVE TO SUFFER THE AGONY OF DEATH THROUGHOUT ALL ETERNITY.